Newsquest

 Newsquest Media Group Limited is the second largest publisher of regional and local newspapers in the United Kingdom.
-It is owned by the American mass media holding company Gannett.
+It is owned by the American mass media holding company USA Today Co.

 It has 205 brands across the UK, publishing online and in print (165 newspaper brands and 40 magazine brands) and reaches 28 million visitors a month online and 6.5 million readers a week in print.

 Based in London, Newsquest employs a total of more than 5,500 people across the UK.
 It also has a specialist arm that publishes both consumer and business-to-business (B2B) titles such as Insurance Times and The Strad.

 History

 Newsquest was founded in 1995 when United States private equity partnership KKR financed a £210 million management buy-out of the Reed Regional Newspapers group of British papers from Reed Elsevier.

 In 1996 Newsquest swapped its Yorkshire titles for Johnston Press's Bury, Greater Manchester area titles and £9.25 million, sold some of its titles in the English Midlands to Midland Independent Newspapers and bought the Westminster Press local newspapers group for £305 million from Pearson, owner of Penguin Books and the Financial Times, resulting in Newsquest doubling in size.
 The next year it floated on the London Stock Exchange, realising a market capitalisation of £500 million.
 In 1998, Newsquest added the Sussex based Contact-a-Car, the London Property Weekly titles, two titles in North West England, and three Review Group titles in Hertfordshire.